arduino/docs-content/content/cloud/iot-cloud/tutorials/06.device-to-device/device-to-device.md

 Follow the circuit below to connect the buttons and LEDs to your Arduino board.

->**Note:** Remember that the pinouts are different on a Nano board.
-The circuit below is for a MKR WiFi 1000/1010 board.
+***Note that the pinouts are different on a Nano board.
+The circuit below is for a MKR WiFi 1000/1010 board.***

 ![Two identical circuits with 1x button and 1x LED each.](assets/device-to-device-img-01.png)